 Washington Report on Middle East Affairs, June 1990, Page 39

 USS Liberty Revisited: New Information, Still No Investigation

 By James M. Ennes, Jr.

 June 8 marks 23 years of America's coverup of the Israeli attack on the USS Liberty.
-Washington Report readers know the story well: a deliberate daylight attack by Israeli aircraft and torpedo boats that nearly sank the ship and killed 34 and injured 171 men, incriminating reports by survivors, a falsified account by Israel, and a stubborn refusal by the American government to review the evidence or to resolve the discrepancies.
+Washington Report on Middle East Affairs, readers know the story well: a deliberate daylight attack by Israeli aircraft and torpedo boats that nearly sank the ship and killed 34 and injured 171 men, incriminating reports by survivors, a falsified account by Israel, and a stubborn refusal by the American government to review the evidence or to resolve the discrepancies.
 Survivors have worked ever since to persuade our government to listen to their stories and review the evidence.
 So far they have been frustrated at every turn.

 The typical congressional reaction is a letter asserting that the Liberty issue was thoroughly investigated in 1967 and that no incriminating evidence was found.
 The matter is closed, they say.

 The past year brought more of the same, but also some striking progress, and equally striking evasions.

 For example, the town of Grafton, Wisconsin remembered the USS Liberty in 1989 by building a $600,000 public library and naming it "The USS Liberty Memorial Public Library."
 The generous gesture was sadly marred by protests organized by spokesmen for Israel, who orchestrated angry editorials, hostile news stories, TV commentaries, and letters to editors complaining that any recognition of the attack on the Liberty was insulting to Israel.
 Picketers marched at the dedication ceremony, some carrying swastika posters, in an attempt to smear the name of the ship.
 The library's dedication ceremony became so controversial that local officials stationed an armed SWAT team on the roof to ward off trouble.